-The information on the next page shows you the generic name or chemical name of drugs you may be prescribed, not the brand names.
+The following information shows you the generic name or chemical name of drugs you may be prescribed, not the brand names.
 Be sure to discuss this with your healthcare provider to ensure you understand the name of the medication you are being prescribed, as this can get confusing.

-Aminosalicylates (5-Aminosalicylic acid or 5-ASA)
+AMINOSALICYLATES (5-aminosalicylic acid or 5-ASA)

-Generic Names: Used for: How it works: Taken: Sulfasalazine Mesalamines To treat flares and achieve remission in mild to moderate ulcerative colitis, and to a less extent, CD Reduces the risk of multiple relapses in UC patients Decreases inflammation in the intestinal tract Orally or rectally
+Generic Names: Used for: How it works: Taken: Sulfasalazine Mesalamine To treat flares and achieve remission in mild to moderate ulcerative colitis, and to a lesser extent, CD Reduces the risk of multiple relapses in UC patients Decreases inflammation in the intestinal tract Orally or rectally